 Phase II – Getting to Know Each Other

 I want to offer a different image for what a workflow engine does, it’s a general manager.

 A general manager on their own doesn’t do much without a team.
 But, if you hire a general manager, provide business processes for guidance and give them employees to execute tasks, suddenly you have a profitable business.

 In the same way, you need the trinity of workflow engines, business process descriptions and workers to unlock the full power of process automation.

-With Camunda Cloud you have a general manager (Zeebe), an accountant (Operate) giving you real time insights into the operations of your business, a foreman (Tasklist) to organize manual tasks and a facility manager (cloud console and backend) that makes sure everything is running smoothly.
+With Camunda Platform 8, you have a general manager (Zeebe), an accountant (Operate) giving you real time insights into the operations of your business, a foreman (Tasklist) to organize manual tasks and a facility manager (cloud console and backend) that makes sure everything is running smoothly.
 Pair that with experts to optimize and model your business processes and you have a powerful team at your disposal.